 This, folks, is full-throttle Italian opera: it appears that every credited artist in this production is a cousin of Verdi.
 The diction of the singers is unbelievably clear.
-Even with my paltry "opera Italian" I could understand complete sentences.
+Even with our paltry "opera Italian" we could understand complete sentences.
 The wildly improbable plot could easily be turned into a Mexican TV soap.
 Watch the radiantly pure Amelia get chased about by various male relatives, protectors, lovers, and lechers.
 And do you agree that this is a political allegory with Amelia standing in for the whole Italian nation?
 Watch the youngest conductor you ever saw direct the rough-and-tumble Bologna band.
 With this recording you don't get the impression that you're in a recording studio---you feel like you're in a small theater in a little città sitting right next to Joe Green himself.